 If you have an experience that you would like to share with your use of Sea Moss, good or otherwise, please let everyone know through the comments at the bottom of this article.

 Sea Moss Allergy, Is there such a thing?

 So where did the inspiration for this article come from?

-One of our Readers left a comment on our article, the Sea Moss Ultimate Guide; How To Get The Best In 2020 that read:
+One of our Readers left a comment on our article, the Sea Moss Ultimate Guide that read:

 I ate too much of it.
 Which lead to projectile vomiting a later especially explosive diarrhea.
 I won’t be consuming as much on the future!

 However after expelling everything I feel energized and surprisingly well.
 I like to consume everything I eat raw ( veggies garlic etc).